Cron Syntax

 Timezone Handling

 By default, all cron expressions are evaluated in UTC.
-You can specify a timezone to run jobs in local time.
+You can specify a timezone to run tasks in local time.

 // Runs at 9am UTC every day